 Gritters deployed as roads start to melt in Cumbria during the heatwave

-A fleet of winter gritters has been sent out in Cumbria as road begin to 'melt' under the intense heat.
+A fleet of winter gritters has been sent out in Cumbria as roads begin to 'melt' under the intense heat.

 While normally only deployed during a cold snap, three 28 tonne gritters are being used to spread crushed rock dust to protect the roads as blazing sunlight softens the tarmac, according to Cumbria County Council.